 - Mackay.
 Sometimes unplanned stops turn out to be amazing, are we right?
 Mackay was one of these stops on our road trip from Cairns to Brisbane.
 We stopped in Mackay for grocery shopping.
 It was actually nice to see a city which is not spoiled by the tourist industry and lives it’s slow local life.
 Mackay also has some beautiful art deco buildings.
 Check out the Sydney street to learn what we are talking about.

 - Cape Hillsborough National Park.
 Our family was really looking forward to this place, because of all the “kangaroo on the beach” photos we stumbled upon while doing research for the trip.
 The park itself is beautiful, especially the coastal area.
+Read about our experience with kangaroos on the Cape Hillsborough beach here.

 Where to Eat and Drink in Mackay